Resurgence Summer Camp 2022

 Printing Workshop • Rachel Marsh

 T-shirt and banner printing workshop.
-The workshop is suitable for beginners and materials will be provided.
+This workshop is suitable for beginners.
+Inks and materials for banner printing will be provided.
+Please bring a T-shirt that you would like to print on.
 Spend as long as you like or just drop in to join us - but we promise you'll be hooked in no time.

 Rachel Marsh is a letterpress printer working from a print shed at the bottom of her garden in north Devon.
 She makes artist's books and print ephemera (like postcards, posters and cards), which often explores using type as image.
 Rachel has recently been on sabbatical from her role designing Resurgence & Ecologist magazine at Resurgence.